DataDog/opencensus-go-exporter-datadog/README.md

 Provides OpenCensus stats and trace exporter support for Datadog Metrics and Datadog APM.
 The [examples folder](https://github.com/DataDog/opencensus-go-exporter-datadog/tree/master/examples) provides some simple usage examples.

-**Note**: OpenCensus and OpenTracing have merged into OpenTelemetry.
-It is recommended that OpenTelemetry alongside the [Datadog OpenTelemetry Exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/datadogexporter) be used in most cases.
+**Note**: **This repository is deprecated and is in maintenance mode.
+Bugs are being addressed, but new features are not being implemented.** OpenCensus and OpenTracing have merged into OpenTelemetry.
+It is recommended that OpenTelemetry alongside the
+[Datadog OpenTelemetry Exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/datadogexporter)
+be used instead.

 ### Requirements: